-- DWP credits existing at 31 March 1998; and - DWP credits arising on foreign-sourced dividends derived by the company in the March 1998 quarter. continued on page 12
+- DWP credits existing at 31 March 1998; and - DWP credits arising on foreign-sourced dividends derived by the company in the March 1998 quarter.

 This later rule recognises that while the DWP liability for this quarter is not payable until after 31 March 1998, no conduit relief can arise in respect of these dividends because they have been paid before the application date of the new relief rules.